yarenerol/yarenerol/README.md

 ## Hi there 👋

-I'm currently learning Java and backend development, with the goal of becoming a full-stack developer.
+I'm currently learning React and frontend development, with the goal of becoming a full-stack developer.
 I enjoy building projects, learning new technologies, and sharing my progress along the way.

-- 🌱 I’m currently learning: Java, JDBC, Hibernate, Java Spring Boot
+- 🌱 I’m currently learning: JavaSpring, React, CSS
 - 🚀 Goals: Becoming a Full-Stack Developer
 - 📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/yarenerol/) | [Email](mailto:yarenerol1@icloud.com)